-We use various performance measures to help manage our performance with regard to our primary financial goals, which are growth and profitability, and our primary non-financial goals, which are customer loyalty and employee engagement.
+We use various performance measures to help manage our performance with regard to our primary financial objectives, which are growth and profitability, and our primary non-financial objectives, which are customer loyalty and employee engagement.
 We view growth and profitability as indicators for our current performance, while customer loyalty and employee engagement are indicators for our future performance.

 Measures We Use to Manage Our Financial Performance

 Measures We Use to Manage Our Operating Financial Performance